-Reggio Emilia’s approach to early childhood education allows young children to learn through exploration, while developing confidence in who they are and the world around them.
+Reggio Emilia’s approach to early childhood education and development allows young children to learn through exploration, while developing confidence in who they are and the world around them.

 How Reggio Emilia came to be

 It was Loris Malaguzzi (1920-1994) who became the inspiration behind the early childhood education and development experiences in Reggio Emilia.
 Malaguzzi was a primary school teacher who later went on to study psychology and brought to his lifetime work in education, his interests and experience in theatre, journalism, sport and politics.
 He is remembered by his colleagues as a very strong character but highly collaborative.
 Malaguzzi described himself as stubborn, with an iron will.
 He wanted to win and to carry along with himself everyone who thought like himself, better than himself or differently from himself.
 As a result, Malaguzzi worked tirelessly with colleagues in Reggio to further his understanding of how children learn, and to publicize his passionate belief in his image of the competent, confident child.

 The first preschool in Reggio Emilia originated after Liberation Day in 1945.
 Reggio Emilia is a modern, dynamic city that combines economic prosperity with social and ecological responsibility.
 In the village of Villa Cella, close to Reggio, money was made available from the sale of a tank, a few horses and a truck abandoned by the retreating Nazis.
 The men of the village suggested building a theatre but the women wanted to build a preschool to provide a new form of early childhood education that would ensure that they would never bring up a generation of children who would tolerate injustice and inequality.

 The earliest preschools were built by local families and communities in a period of adversity and hardship.
 Over the next 40 years a network of preschools and infant-toddler centres developed.